 Newcastle University is working to reduce death and injury on our roads through research that’s helping predict collision hotspots around the world.

-Our experts have developed and applied novel Bayesian statistical methods to create software for predicting traffic collision hotspots and evaluate site-based road safety measures in a bid to reduce casualty rates.
+Our experts have developed and applied novel Bayesian statistical methods to create software for predicting traffic collision hotspots and evaluating site-based road safety measures in a bid to reduce casualty rates.

 A web-based app – RAPTOR – has also been created.
 The first of its kind, it’s already influencing traffic and road safety policy in over 60 countries.